 It's important to remember that not all cars are created equal.
 While many safety features like airbags come standard in all new vehicles, there are also newer technologies that don't.

-- Airbags – When used in combination with properly worn seatbelts, airbags provide the best protection in a frontal crash.
+- Airbags – When used in combination with properly worn seatbelts, frontal airbags provide the best protection in a frontal crash.

 - Crumple Zones – The part of the vehicle, especially the very front and rear, designed to crumple easily in a crash and absorb the main force of an impact in order to protect that car’s occupants.

-- Intelligent Speed Assist – Helps drivers keep within the speed limits.
-With an electronic map of the road network matched with speed limits, Intelligent Speed Assist provides drivers with a warning
+- Speed Assistance Systems – Helps drivers keep within the speed limits.
+With an electronic map of the road network matched with speed limits, an Intelligent Speed Assist (ISA) function provides drivers with a warning

 to slow down if they exceed the speed limit.